ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/new_connectivity.md

 #### LoRaWAN

-LoRaWAN is optimised for low power consumption and a low memory footprint (allowing low-cost devices).
+LoRaWAN is optimized for low power consumption and a low memory footprint (allowing low-cost devices).
 The downside is that it has a very low throughput - no more than 50kb/s - and suffers delays.
 It is a non-IP based technology.

 Because of its long range - up to 20km - and low power, it is suitable for low data rate, outdoors solutions.

 <!--what's the infrastructure?-->

-The [LoRa](lora-tech.html) section and [LoRa tutorial](/docs/development/tutorials/LoRa-tutorial.html) describe LoRA networking.
+The [LoRa](lora-tech.html) section and [LoRa tutorial](../tutorials/LoRa-tutorial.html) describe LoRA networking.

 #### NFC